garylli/garylli.github.io/index.md

 *Welcome to my user page!
 I don't have much going on here right now.*

-This is just a trial page to test out the markdown code for github:
+This is just a trial page to test out the markdown code for github.
+I do plan on updating this in the near future, but I have to get started on my personal project first.

 > This is a quote.